 Another thing most happy people have in common is that they believe and reap the health benefits of physical exercise.

-Any discussion about happiness revolves a lot around the brain chemicals Serotonin, Dopamine, Norepinephrin and Endorphin which are necessary for feelings of pleasure and happiness.
+Any discussion about happiness revolves a lot around the brain chemicals Serotonin, Dopamine, Norepinephrin and Endorphin.
+All those chemicals are necessary for feelings of pleasure.
 The things that are best in improving your brain chemistry involve physical activity, which is backed by a multitude of studies (1).

 One of the most influential medical reviews of its kind in the world is the Cochrane Review.
 A meta-analysis of 39 studies found that exercise led to large positive effects in mood elevation when compared to either controls or no treatment.